-Peer Groups are Provided for Same-Age Children and Youth.
-Parents and other Caregivers have a Group of Their Own.
+Peer Support Groups are Provided for Same-Age Children and Youth.
+Parents and other Caregivers have a Group of their own.

 Peer support groups for children, teens, and their caregivers are offered each week for two hours in the evenings (6-8 pm).
 They are provided for children youth and caregivers who have lost a loved one and/or who have been exposed to abuse, neglect, domestic violence or other crimes.

 Contact us for the current calendar.
 Call 545-5683 to enroll.

 All peer support groups are child and family centered.
 They are run by trained Facilitators.
 Trained Mentors provide support.
 Each group accepts a maximum of 15 children and 15 teens.